watem-sedem/watem-sedem/docs/input.rst

 *****************

 Filename of the ktil map.
-The ktil map contains values for ktil, the transport capacity coefficient for tillage erosion.
+The ktil map contains values for ktil, the transport capacity coefficient for tillage erosion (see :ref:`here: <tillageerosionmodel>` for more information about ktil an the tillage erosion model).
 This raster is only mandatory when :ref:`Create ktil map = 0 <createktil>`.

 The datatype of the ktil map is integer16.